 Academic Year 2018-19 Research Effort

-This year’s research and McCain Conference will examine in detail the history of the tradition of thought commonly referred to as Just War Theory.
+This year’s research and McCain Conference will examine in detail the issue of civil military relations, examining, among other works Samuel Huntingtons' The Soldier and the State.
 More upcoming.

 In addition to this year's fellow the following individuals are participating in this year’s work:

 - Dr. Ed Barrett, Co-Facilitator, Director of Strategy and Research, Stockdale Center, U.S. Naval Academy

 - Dr. George Lucas, Co-Facilitator, Distinguished Chair in Ethics, Stockdale Center, U.S. Naval Academy

 If you are interested in applying for this opportunity during the 2018-2019 academic year, please apply here.